Kibokk/portfolio/covid.md

 Change colors and adopt new format to grab the audience's attention. <br>
 Help audiences to recognize which News Sources are more biased or deliver the misinformation more. <br><br>

+## Analysis Report
+Audience can believe misinformation from news sources because they think news sources are neutral and based on facts.
+However, news conveys information from different perspectives, and sometimes misleading or distorted information.
+There is a political preference for each news sources.
+Moreover, in some cases, the purpose of the news is not to deliver accurate information, and it induces continuous subscription by producing information from the perspective that the main subscriber wants.
+From this chart, three news sources (Fox, Newsmax, One america news) seem to broadcast more false information rather then other news sources.
+They are very likely to mislead their audiences.
+In contrast, CNN and NPR deliver facts based information about Covid.
+It is very difficult to say they do not mislead readers at any points, but their audiences tend to be well informed about Covid-19.
+I changed scales from neutral to very likely (5 scales).
+Neutral and facted-based information is what audiences expects from news sources.
+I hesitated to put middle scale "fairly" but readers who trust CNN and NPR still have many false information.
+From this chart, I hope readers will have time to fact-check information from news sources they trust or compare how different each new sources handle the same event or content differently.
+In addition, those who have a negative view of the government's response to Covid-19 due to Fox, or those who are skeptical about vaccines, etc., will once again compare the contents presented in various media.

+<br><br>

 <div class="flourish-embed" data-src="visualisation/11835673"><script src="https://public.flourish.studio/resources/embed.js"></script></div>